lreznick/cpp-standards-proposals/constraining-concepts-overload-sets/constraining-concepts-overload-sets.md

 Obviously, the benefit of keeping it out of the type system is to avoid the problems that we outlined in our section "The Problem of Preserving Concept Metadata at Compiletime".
-However, the problem goes deeper than just keeping it out of the type system -- we can't preserve any of it.
+However, the problem goes deeper than just keeping it out of the type system -- we can't preserve any of it beyond immediate use at a call site.
 If we preserved constraint information into deeper template instantiations we'd merely reintroduce the divergent implementations problem (ODR issue) and then either try to solve it with name mangling (basically the type system) or by just hoping that it's not a big problem (which it certainly will be a big problem for someone!)

 Of course losing the concept information is what we were trying to prevent, so how do we preserve type information while not preserving it?
 We don't!
 We instead rely upon reintroducing it at various points in expression checking.
-Our solution relies upon introducing a few new keywords to the language, with some mostly heretofore-unseen semantics and a few implicit applications of those new grammatical productions.
+In other words, we accept and embrace the fact that constraint information evaporates across any function call, but we find ways of reacquiring it from contextual clues, hints to the compiler, definitions of concepts, and declarations of functions.
+Our solution relies upon introducing a few new keywords to the language, with some mostly heretofore-unseen semantics and then defining a few implicit injections of those new grammatical productions.
+This tactic to reintroduce the constraint information preserves single compilation of lower-level functions, and it prevents the explosion of types and mangling that is necessary when recompiling lower-level functions.

 The end result, we believe, is a reasonable compromise position.
 The resulting syntax for users wishing to preserve constraint information will be nearly the same, if not the same, in most cases.